uktveris/nvim-config/README.md

 # nvim-config
-Configuration of nvim setup which i use
+Configuration of nvim setup which i use.